 We are the inventors of PyMC3, the leading platform for statistical data science.
 We have launched a consultancy to turn our expertise into your advantage.
 Our decades of experience in Bayesian modeling allows us to come up with unique and impactful solutions to your most challenging business problems.

-Our team consists of PhDs, mathematicians, neuroscientists, and a former SpaceX rocket scientist.
+Our team consists of PhDs, mathematicians, neuroscientists, engineers, and social scientists.
 What unites us is our deep expertise and appreciation for Bayesian modeling as well as software design.

 We work according to the following principles:

 Bayesian modeling, as supported by our open source Python library PyMC3, allows you to solve problems that can hardly be solved any other way.

 The tool and methodology are highly versatile and is being used successfully by various companies.
 But PyMC3 is being used to find planets outside of our solar-system, detect earthquakes, predict elections or estimate the spread of COVID-19 on rt.live.
 The PyMC3 journal article is the most cited paper on PeerJ where it was published.